-Over the last decade, Shoreditch has been transformed from a relatively unknown grungy East London suburb to arguably the hippest hang-out in town.
+Over the past decade, Shoreditch has been transformed from a relatively unknown grungy East London suburb to arguably the hippest hangout in town.
 Its proximity to places such as Columbia Road Flower Market and Brick Lane make it one of the most popular areas to stay in the city.
 If you’re looking to enjoy everything the area has to offer without blowing the budget on accommodation, take a look at the best cheap hotels in Shoreditch.

 In a cookie-and-milk-coloured converted office building, the Z Hotel Shoreditch has everything you need and none of the costly extras you can do without.
 Rooms are functional and minimalist (neutral tones and pale wood panels) but high-end where it matters, with thick cushy beds and slick Samsung HDTVs, plus the optional breakfast is affordable and available to go.
 Built in the new Bower area of Old Street, it is situated in a creative hub of quirky art galleries, trendy cafés perfect for people-watching and atmospheric speakeasies, such as cocktail bar Nightjar.
 Rooms range from doubles to family size, along with several accessible options.

 Among all the madness of Shoreditch, you’ll find Point A, a basic pit stop that’ll give you a good night’s sleep and have you raring to explore the neighbourhood.
 Stripped back to the essentials, the hotel has invested in what matters, such as Hypnos beds, power showers, smart TVs and super-fast Wi-Fi.
 Get up and head down to the breakfast bar in the morning, which serves a vast selection of cereals.